Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - A call for new hires is put out articulating foundation needs/wants
 - Candidates contact the foundation (with/without information) and a date/time/location for further interaction is set.
 - Sense making about mutual fit/potential niches occurs through a an informal coffee chat
-- Further introductions occur with a larger gr
+- Further introductions occur within a larger group container to find a buddy and piece of work to do together
+-

 ## Onboarding Process
 - A desire to participate in emitted on a community platform or other channels